netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 Please first read the Docker Simple installation guide in detail.
 This guide will build on top of that.

-{@import ../components/docker_first_steps.md}

 ## To Add an Additional Sflow or Netflow Collector

 If you have more than 1 sflow and/or 1 netflow sensor, you will need to create more collectors and modify the importer config file.
 The following instructions describe the steps needed to add one additional sensor.

-Any number of sensors can be accomodated, although if there are more than a few being processed by the same Importer, you may run into issues where long-lasting flows from sensosr A time out while waiting for flows from sensors B-D to be processed.
+Any number of sensors can be accomodated, although if there are more than a few being processed by the same Importer, you may run into issues where long-lasting flows from sensosr A time out in the aggregation step while waiting for flows from sensors B to D to be processed.
 (Another option might be be to run more than one Docker deployment.)

 ### 1. docker-compose.override.yml